Makombe05/Conjoint-analysis/README.md

 # What Matters Most in a Job Selection ?
 A Conjoint Analysis of Candidate Preferences
 This project uses Choice-Based Conjoint (CBC) methodology to quantify how people value different job attributes.
-By forcing respondents to rank job offers with varying characteristics, we move beyond simple "wish lists" to discover what people are actually willing to sacrifice (eg, how much salary is worth a remote work setup?).
+By requesting respondents to rank job offers with varying characteristics, we move beyond simple "wish lists" to discover what people are actually willing to sacrifice (eg, how much salary is worth a remote work setup?).
 # The Attributes & Levels
 here people analyzed 9 unique job profiles based on four key attributes: